xtrime-ru/antizapret-vpn-docker/README.md

 ```

 ## Docker Swarm, multiple exit nodes (Advanced)
-Version 5 comes with ability to forward traffic to different exit nodes for different domains.
+Version 5 and 6 comes with ability to forward traffic to different exit nodes for different domains.
 For example, YouTube works best if exit node is close to client and other services require foreign IP to work.
 Docker swarm is used to build unified network between containers.